 Our fascination with animals is deeply ingrained in cultures worldwide, often reflected in works of art and architecture.
 Following this cue, plantscapers and commercial designers are wise to incorporate animal based themes and silk topiary animals into commercial spaces.
 Doing so can tug at heartstrings and provide memorable experiences.

 When deciding whether to include an artificial animal in your commercial project, first make sure it fits your design objectives.
 For a full-fledged rainforest or jungle theme, artificial topiary animals can bring a setting to life.
 Silk animals can also add an intriguing touch where least expected, such as a church or park.

 Next, pick the right silk.
 Boxwood topiary is a highly flexible material made to be bent, curved, and twisted, allowing for the precise molding of shapes and lines required to create an authentic-looking animal.
 Boxwood can also be constructed into silk balls, silk obelisks, and other interesting shapes.

 To make your topiary animal even more interactive, allow it to be strong and durable enough to bear weight.
 When seeing a Boxwood elephant topiary, for example, curious minds will congregate.
 They will want to touch it to get a sense of how it was made.
-Kids will want to climb on it, and parents will want to take their picture.
+Kids will want to climb on it, and parents will want to take their pictures.
 In these cases, make sure to provide an easy method for climbing the animal, preferably with a built-in ladder or a step structure subtly constructed into the animal itself.

 Boxwood Topiary Animal, in the end, a well-conceived project integrated with silk topiary animals can make for good childhood memories while reminding parents of theirs.